Vitaliy Lilichenko

-Vitaliy Lilichenko (13 February 1976) is a ski-orienteering competitor from Kazakhstan.
+Vitaliy Lilichenko (born 13 February 1976) is a ski-orienteering competitor from Kazakhstan.
 He competed at the 2009 World Ski Orienteering Championships in Rusutsu, where he placed 30th in the sprint, 45th in the middle distance, 35th in the long distance, and 9th in the relay with the Kazakhstani team.
 He won a silver medal in the middle distance at the 2011 Asian Winter Games, behind Mikhail Sorokin.